Recollements for graded gentle algebras from spherical band objects: Admissible dissections and graded pinched gentle algebras

 Each grading $G$ on $(\mathcal{S},\Delta)$ corresponds to a grading $G_{\sslash}$ on $(\mathcal{S}_{\sslash},\Delta_{\sslash})$ that associate zero to each minimal oriented angle at $\gpoint$-punctures arising from conical singularities.

-\item Similarly each collection of non intersecting simple closed curves on a marked surface $(S,M \sqcup P)$ gives rise to a pinched marked surface by taking the topological quotient that identifies each simple closed curve with a point.
+\item Similarly each collection of non intersecting simple closed curves on a marked surface $(S,M \sqcup P)$ gives rise to a marked surface with conical singularities by taking the topological quotient that identifies each simple closed curve with a point.

 \end{enumerate} \end{remark}

 The next proposition follows easily from the correspondence established in \cite{HKK17,BCS18,PPP19,LP20} for gentle algebras.
 A quiver with relation $(Q,I)$ as in Definition~\ref{Def. graded pinched gentle} will be called a pinched gentle quiver.